loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 > Enter your recovery seed phrase:
 ```

-To check if your key was successfully imported, type:
+You can check if your key was successfully imported with the following:

 ```bash
 ./bnbcli keys list